2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 ```

 ## Step 6: Get Access to Krossboard UI
-Open a browser and point it to the address `http://<krossboard-IP-addr>/`.
+Open a browser tab and point it to this URL: `http://krossboard-IP-addr/`.

+Replace `krossboard-IP-addr` with the address of the Krossboard instance.

 **Note:** You may need to wait a while (typically an hour) to have all charts available.
-This is because [by design]({{< relref "/docs/overview-concepts-features" >}}), which is thought with the intend to adhere to the accounting paradigm of public clouds, Krossboard is thought to provide consitent analytics with an hourly granularity.
+This is because [by design]({{< relref "/docs/overview-concepts-features" >}}), Krossboard is thought to provide consitent analytics with an hourly granularity.

 The user interface features the following core analytics and reports:
  * **Current Usage**: For each cluster discovered and handled by Krossboard, this page displays piecharts showing the latest consolidated CPU and memory usage.
 Those reports -- updated every 5 minutes, highlight shares of resources, used, available and non-allocatable.